-Working Together 2013 defines abuse as:
+Working Together 2018 defines abuse as:

 "A form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
-They may be abused by an adult or adults, or another child or children."
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults, or another child or children".

-It commonly occurs within a relationship of trust or responsibility and is an abuse of power or a breach of trust.
+Abuse commonly occurs within a relationship of trust or responsibility and is an abuse of power or a breach of trust.
 Abuse can happen to a child regardless of their age, gender, race or ability.
-Abusers can be adults (male or female) and other young people, and are often known to and trusted by the child and family.
+Abusers can be adults (male or female) and other young people and are often known to and trusted by the child and family.

 The abuser may be a family member, or they may be someone the child encounters in a residential setting or in the community, including during sporting and leisure activities.
-An individual may abuse or neglect a child directly, or may be responsible for abuse because they fail to prevent another person harming that child.
+An individual may abuse or neglect a child directly or may be responsible for abuse because they fail to prevent another person harming that child.

-The long term effects of abuse must never be underestimated.
+The long-term effects of abuse must never be underestimated.